-Internal Audit has recently issued a governance, report on the and performance contract management of the highways contract.
+Internal Audit has recently issued a report on the governance, performance and contract of management the highways contract.
 Internal Audit has now moderate provided assurance reflecting the improvements to contract arrangements which have been made since the original review in 2014 and noting that an annual plan has been agreed to improve them further.